10 Sources

 1

-At the heart of the problem lies the tendency for AI language models to experience confabulation issues and hallucinations—confidently generating false outputs stated as factual
+.The brittleness of AI agent technology likely explains why enterprises aren't willing to pay premium prices for these tools.
+At the core of the problem lies the tendency for AI language models to engage in confabulation—confidently generating false outputs stated as factual

 1

 .
-While these problems have reduced with more recent models, the simulated reasoning techniques behind current agentic AI assistants can still make catastrophic mistakes and run with them, making them unreliable for hands-off autonomous work1
+While confabulation issues have diminished with more recent models, current agentic AI assistants can still make catastrophic mistakes and run with them, making them unreliable for hands-off autonomous work.
+Researchers at Carnegie Mellon University found that even the best-performing AI agent failed to complete real-world office tasks 70 percent of the time5

 .